analogdevicesinc/msdk/Examples/MAX32655/Bluetooth/BLE_HCI_DFU/README.md

 ### Project-Specific Build Notes
-The `project.mk` in `Bootloader` application in conjunction with `project.mk` in `BLT` determine where the expected file is stored and read from.
+The `project.mk` in `Bootloader` application in conjunction with `project.mk` in `BLT` and `Second_App` to determine where the expected file is stored and read from.

 The flag `USE_INTERNAL_FLASH ` is used to determine which memory to store the firmware (internal or external).
-Currently, we only have lower level implementation for internal flash memory.
+This example only is implemented using internal flash memory.
 So, you should set the `USE_INTERNAL_FLASH ` to 1 to run the example.